pinkycollie/accessibility-validator/ARCHITECTURE.md

 ## Deployment

-### Vercel
+### docker
-The backend is configured to run on Vercel as Python serverless functions.
+The backend is configured to run on docker as Python serverless functions.

 ### Local Development
 ```bash